DreasL02/msc_accel/README.md

 - [msc_zynq_programming/](msc_zynq_programming/) - Scripts and ELF files used to program the Zynq target.
 Also present is the xsa file used for the Vitis project.
 Deployment machine.

-- [msc_vivado/](msc_vivado/) - Vivado project files for the APB example designs.
-Development machine.
+- [msc_vivado/](msc_vivado/) - Contains Tcl file for building Vivado block design for PS-GEM0 option with ILA.

 ## Links to most interesting files and folders